Owl81001/Truly-Performed/README.md

 **Performance**

 Truly Performed and uses the best [optimisation mods](https://github.com/TheUsefulLists/UsefulMods) which will improve performance.
-As a result of performace gain, there is a mod called [Methane](https://modrinth.com/mod/methane) which disables shadowmaps.
-If you want to play with shaders, please configure it in the config menu using Modmenu.

 **Compatibility**

 Truly Performed contains no content mods and is fully client-side, where you can join any server!